Housing Benefit and Council Tax Reduction claims

 Bring in documents to be copied

-If you do not have access to a scanner and you need to bring your evidence into the One Stop Shop at the Guildhall; our opening hours are 9am to 5pm, Monday to Friday.
+If you do not have access to a scanner and / or you need to provide original evidence, please bring these into the One Stop Shop at the Guildhall.
+Our opening hours are:

 When you report to reception, you will be given an allocated 10 minute slot during that day for you to have your documents scanned for you; please make sure that you arrive promptly so you can be seen at your designated time.